LoginRadius/engineering-portal/content/blog/a-journey-through-react-hooks/index.md

 As you can see, In this example we have used the `useEffect` hook to trigger the `setMessage` method the change the `message` variable after 1 second.

-But there is one problem, while executing this component you can will see that the `console.log` is triggered twice.
+But there is one problem, while executing this component you can will see that the `console.log` will trigger twice.
 The reason is the `useEffect` hook will by default trigger on change of either `state` or `props` similar to the `componentDidUpdate` method in our class component.

 To overcome this kind of case we need to pass the **Empty array ([])** as the second argument in the useEffect hooks.
 So updated code will look like this